devtut/generate/docs/python/abstract-base-classes-abc.md

 Abstract base classes (ABCs) enforce what derived classes implement particular methods from the base class.

 To understand how this works and why we should use it, let's take a look at an example that Van Rossum would enjoy.
-Let's say we have a Base class &quot;MontyPython&quot; with two methods (joke &amp; punchline) that must be implemented by all derived classes.
+Let's say we have a Base class =MontyPython= with two methods (joke & punchline) that must be implemented by all derived classes.

 ```
 class MontyPython: